 In school, there are extension classes available in each language for pupils who would like to deepen their knowledge and understanding of the language.

-Girls studying GCSEs and AS/A levels in each language are welcome to attend lunchtime sessions for extra help.
+Girls studying GCSEs and A levels in each language are welcome to attend lunchtime sessions for extra help.
 An individual or small-group approach often makes a significant difference in consolidating pupils’ understanding and confidence.